Exploring 20 unique mint varieties

 orange mint plant

-Orange mint, sometimes known as bergamot mint, offers a surprisingly intense orange-like flavour.
+Orange mint, sometimes known as Bergamot mint, offers a surprisingly intense orange-like flavour.
 It has tinted, oval-shaped leaves, and its vibrant scent makes it a favourite among pollinators.

-Taste: Sharp citrus
+Taste: Sharp citrus and slightly floral

 Flowers: Mauve